ucb-art/Chisel3DSPDependencies/README.md

 If updating makes things appear wonky, it's also recommended that you try `sbt clean` and removing files in your *~/.ivy2/local* directory.

+> Note that `sbt publish-local` will fail on **dsptools**, because there's currently a silly requirement that DSP stuff be dependent on rocket-chip.
+However, everything that you need for creating DSP blocks should be published properly.

 ##Submodules

 * **ucb-bar/dsptools**